AEGISS -- Atomic orbital and Entropy-based Guided Inference for Space Selection -- A novel semi-automated active space selection workflow for quantum chemistry and quantum computing applications: Results

-A balanced active space for describing inter-ligand (IL) and MLCT states should be composed of the 4d Ru(II) orbitals ($\mathcal{C}_0$), a balanced set of $\pi/\pi^*$-orbitals on the tail ($\mathcal{C}_1$), a set of $\pi$-orbitals coordinating the two non-substituted bipyradine ligands (referred to as $\mathcal{C}_2$ and $\mathcal{C}_3$) to the transition metal, and eventually a set of $\sigma$-orbitals for the description of the bonding between the thiophene tail and the coordinating bipyradine ligand.
+A balanced active space for describing inter-ligand (IL) and metal-to-ligand charge-transfer (MLCT) states should include the Ru(II) 4d orbitals ($\mathcal{C}_0$), a balanced set of $\pi/\pi^*$-orbitals on the thiophene tail ($\mathcal{C}_1$), the $\pi$ orbitals on the two non-substituted bipyridine ligands coordinating the metal center ($\mathcal{C}_2$ and $\mathcal{C}_3$), and, when needed, $\sigma$-orbitals describing the bond between the thiophene tail and the coordinating bipyridine ligand.
+Exploratory calculations, similarly to DOBNA, revealed Rydberg-like orbitals among the first 20 virtual orbitals, together with strong mixing between Ru 4d and bipyridine character.
+To account for this metal-ligand hybridization, we therefore adopted a conservative selection strategy based on a fixed number of orbitals per AO label, rather than a threshold-based criterion.